cds-snc/digital-canada-ca/content/en/blog/posts/the-problem-we-didn’t-expect-while-testing-our-french-newsletter.md

            </tr>
        </tbody>
    </table>
    <p>Based on that helpful advice, Élise and I reconvened today to discuss a new plan of attack and to update our research plan.
-We talked about who we want to target for testing, came up survey questions for each audience, and then put together a recruitment plan to ensure we get enough data/responses.</p>
+We talked about who we want to target for testing, came up with survey questions for each audience, and then put together a recruitment plan to ensure we get enough data/responses.</p>
    <p>We’re pretty confident we know what the responses will be (hello, content!), and that it will lead us to come up with a content testing plan.
 But Adrianne’s totally right: better to have the data to point to!</p>
    <p>- Charlotte</p>
 </div>